Raphtory/raphtory.github.io/docs/user-guide/ingestion/2_direct-updates.md

 ## Accepted ID types
 The data you want to use for node IDs may not always be integers, they can often be unique strings like a person's username or a blockchain wallet hash.
 As such `add_node()` and `add_edge()` will also accept strings for their `id`, `src` & `dst` arguments.

-Below you can see we are adding two nodes to the graph `User 1` and `200` and an edge between them.
+Below you can see we are adding two nodes to the graph `User 1` and `User 2` and an edge between them.

 {{code_block('getting-started/ingestion','id_types',[])}}

 !!!
 Output